apiato/apiato/readme.md

 And setting up an API from scratch takes a lot of time, even with the existence of the many great Packages and Tools.

 Hello API is a project that gives you all the common functionalties of a professional modern API, to start building your own Application on top of it immediately.
 It uses the best framework, packages, tools and conventions.
-All configured to work together in a beautiful peace of code base.
+All configured to work together in a beautiful peace of code.

 ## Content